 The course presented another challenge.
 We originally wanted the course to start and stop in Downtown Franklin, like the other Franklin races, such as the Franklin Classic 5K/10K, Jingle Bell 5K and the new WillPower 5K.
-The reality of all the road construction with additional street closures for a 3.5 race made it impossible in city limits.
+The reality of all the construction made it impossible in city limits.
 The next logical step was Leiper’s Fork, which really should have been the first option from the start.
 The course is gorgeous.
 What a contrast this race will be from the hustle and bustle and skyscrapers of Country Music Marathon.

 We are extremely excited about this race.
 So far signups are going strong.
 We have already had people from Nebraska and Alabama register.
 This is a local race with local race directors, so we can easily implement feedback and suggestions to make it your race.
 Yes, Kat Williams and I are the architects of this race, however, just as Run Franklin is YOUR store, we want this to be YOUR race too.
 The feedback we have received has basically been in alignment with our vision: Keep it reasonable in price and have a party afterwards.
 The cost for the race is $45 until June 1 when it jumps up to $65.
 We are also working diligently to get a post-race party with food and music.